 Mohs surgery has the highest cure rate of any skin cancer treatment.

 Fellowship-trained Mohs surgeons have obtained the highest possible level of education and training available for the treatment of skin cancer.
 This training allows Mohs surgeons to accurately interpret slides of tissue from complex tumors.
 Mohs surgeons are also trained to perform a wide breadth of surgical skin reconstructions — from simple closures to flaps, grafts and complicated multi-step repairs.

-Our Mohs surgeon, Dr. Ken Galeckas, has completed an American College of Graduate Medical Education approved fellowship in Micrographic Surgery and Dermatologic Oncology.
+Dr. Ken Galeckas has completed an American College of Graduate Medical Education approved fellowship in Micrographic Surgery and Dermatologic Oncology.
 He is double-board-certified in Micrographic Dermatologic Surgery and Dermatology.
 He has been elected as a Fellow of the American College of Mohs Surgery.